President (government title): United Kingdom

-In the recently established Supreme Court of the United Kingdom, the most senior judge is called the president of the Supreme Court.
+In the recently established Supreme Court of the United Kingdom, the most senior judge is called the President of the Supreme Court.
 The lady/lord president of the Court of Session is head of the judiciary in Scotland, and presiding judge (and Senator) of the College of Justice and Court of Session, as well as being Lady/Lord Justice General of Scotland and head of the High Court of Justiciary, the offices having been combined in 1784.

-Spousal or female titles
+Spousal titles

 Titles for a president's spouse, if female, have ranged from "Marquise" to "Lady" to simply "Mrs." (or "Ms.").
 If male the title of the president's spouse may be "Marquis", "Lord", or merely "Mr.".